miramamdoh23/miramamdoh/README.md

 </div>

 **🎯 What it does:**
-AI-powered medical imaging system that classifies brain tumors from MRI scans into four categories: Glioma, Meningioma, Pituitary, and No Tumor
+AI-powered medical imaging system that classifies brain MRI scans into four categories: Glioma, Meningioma, Pituitary, and No Tumor

 **🔧 Built with:**
 - 🔬 OpenCV & Scikit-Learn